Get stories and expert advice on all things related to college and parenting.

 Many schools and communities offer career days with speakers from various walks of life.
 Encourage your student to attend these and ask questions.
 Find out where the speaker attended college and the types of classes they might recommend if your teen is intrigued by that line of work.
 Maybe a job shadow or internship opportunity will result!

-A college's website may offer a virtual tour of the campus or you can check out YouVisit, which offers 360 degree tours (and virtual tours if your student has a virtual reality headset!).
-You can also research college history, degree programs offered, extracurriculars and more.
-Colleges also have social media sites available for students to follow, ask questions and connect with students and admissions representatives.
+A college's website may offer a virtual tour of the campus or you can check out YouVisit, which offers 360 degree tours (and virtual reality tours if your student has a virtual reality headset!).
+On the school website, you can also research college history, degree programs offered, extracurriculars and more.
+Colleges also have social media sites that students can follow, and where they can ask questions and connect with students and admissions representatives.
 These online communities let your student learn about schools before adding them to their college list.